THOMASELOVE/431-classes-2023/class14/README.md

 - Use **your own** words, not mine, in preparing your analytic work for Project A. Thanks.
 - More importantly, use your judgment to decide what to include in your Project A portfolio regarding these issues.
 - Remember that [more isn't better](https://thomaselove.github.io/431-projectA-2023/portfolio.html#hint-more-isnt-better.), as I wrote in the Project A instructions.

+## What to work on this weekend

+1. [Lab 4](https://github.com/THOMASELOVE/431-labs-2023/blob/main/lab04/lab04.pdf) (now with just **5** questions) is due next Tuesday, 2023-10-17 at noon.
+2. Project A proposal (if necessary) and once that is approved, [Project A analyses](https://thomaselove.github.io/431-projectA-2023/analyses.html).
+    - Note that Project A is due Tuesday 2023-10-31 at noon.
+3. Read *The Art of Statistics* through Chapter 8.

 ## One Last Thing